Cardano Falls 10% In Rout By Investing.com - Up News Info

 Cardano Falls 10% In Rout

-Over the past seven days, Cardano has seen a rise in value, as it gained 19.28%.
-The volume of Cardano traded in the twenty-four hours to time of writing was $11.238819B or 4.89% of the total volume of all cryptocurrencies.
-It has traded in a range of $1.5004 to $2.4601 in the past 7 days.
+Over the past seven days, Cardano has seen a drop in value, as it lost 31.77%.
+The volume of Cardano traded in the twenty-four hours to time of writing was $9.655551B or 3.94% of the total volume of all cryptocurrencies.
+It has traded in a range of $1.0231 to $2.4601 in the past 7 days.

 Elsewhere in cryptocurrency trading